hashicorp/vagrant/website/source/docs/plugins/commands.html.md

 Commands are defined with the `command` method, which takes as an argument the name of the command, in this case "foo."
-This means the command will be invokable via `vagrant foo`.
+This means the command will be invocable via `vagrant foo`.
 Then the block argument returns a class that implements the `Vagrant.plugin(2, "command")` interface.

 You can also define _non-primary commands_.
 These commands do not show